analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

 <img src="maxrefdes178_doc/porting-max32666.png" style="zoom:120%;" />

-Following modifications may be needed your new example:
+The following modifications may be needed for a new example application:

 #### `max32666_main.c`